 Glennon Doyle Melton

 Hello, my name is Lauren Shemain and I am a Licensed Clinical Social Worker in both Georgia and New York.
 I obtained a Masters Degree in Clinical Social Work from New York University.
 I started my career as a recruiter for various corporations in New York City.
 While I enjoyed cultivating relationships and supporting people through job transitions, I knew something was missing.
 After some self-exploration, I took a leap of faith and enrolled in a Clinical Social Work program to pursue a career as a Therapist.

-I really enjoy time in nature, yoga, running, music, and goofy Golden Retrievers.
-Learning about other people - their triumphs and their struggles gives me great joy.
+I really enjoy time in nature, yoga, running, music, and goofy golden retrievers.
+Learning about other people, and witnessing their triumphs and struggles, is such a meaningful part of my work as a therapist.
 I am grateful for all those that share their journeys with me.
-Exposure to new ways of being and thinking has also inspired me, along with learning about different cultures and traditions - partially what has inspired me to name my practice “New Perspectives Psychotherapy”.
+Exposure to new ways of being and thinking has also inspired me, along with learning about different cultures and traditions - partially what has inspired me to name the practice “New Perspectives Psychotherapy”.

-I work with adults (18+) and I enjoy working with young adults, adults, and older adults.
-I am especially attuned to the potential struggles unique to young adults, men, women, older adults, and those that identify as LGBTQ.
-I affirm the transgender and LGBTQ community.
+I work with adults (18+) and enjoy working with young adults, adults, and older adults.
+I am especially attuned to the potential struggles unique to young adults, women, older adults, and those that identify as LGBTQ.

 Anxiety can present itself in many different ways.
 Your thoughts can become relentless, catastrophic, and at times, obsessive.
 Therapy can provide a space to better understand and identify anxiety symptoms and how they impact the quality of our thoughts, feelings, and behaviors.